cx-designers/demo-repository/src/android-app-development-services.md

 - infoItem: Beyond development, we ensure long-term success through continuous support and maintenance, staying ahead of Android advancements.
 Partner with us to experience Android app development where innovation meets expertise, and your vision becomes reality.

-devBgImg: "/assets/img/bg-Android-App-Development-Services.png"
+devBgImg: "/assets/img/android-app-development.png"
-devBgAlt : "bg-Android-App-Development-Services"
+devBgAlt : "Android app development"

 secSubTitle: "What We Provide"
 secTitle: "Core Services of Android App Development Services"